 The FHRG offers opportunities to debate, design, develop and test innovative solutions to prevailing and emerging challenges in the highways sector.

 The main aim is to give ADEPT local authority members the chance to support strategic transformation, drive the implementation of sector-based innovation and deploy continuous value for money improvements.

 For further details please contact Andy Perrin, Director at Proving Services, at [email protected] or 07400 161111.

 The Future Highways Research Group membership has doubled in size in the last five years and there are now 38 members, both county and unitary councils.
 Members must be directors, service commissioners or heads of service, and their host authority must be a member of ADEPT.

 7. How have the research groups developed?

 Working within a robust academic framework, the FHRG’s pioneering 20+local authority members have successfully hosted 19 research initiatives, conducted seven concepts trials and completed four sector surveys.

 Please see the prospectus for more information on the research pedigree.

 The combined Future Highways Research Group and VfM Benchmarking Club will include an annual, independently conducted and certified value for money assessment of highways services.

-Please review the flyer to find out more about the VfM assessment and what is included.
+Please view the prospectus to find out more about the VfM assessment and what is included.